 In September of 1860 Braddon moved to London, and the following year the novels which were to make her famous, Lady Audley's Secret and Aurora Floyd, began to be serialised in two magazines belonging to the publisher John Maxwell (1824-1895).
-Braddon also wrote a number of anonymous novels for lower class journals, of which The Black Band; or, The Mysteries of Midnight (1861-1862) is the most well known.
+Braddon also wrote a number of anonymous novels (penny dreadfuls_ for lower class journals, of which The Black Band; or, The Mysteries of Midnight (1861-1862) and The White Phantom are the most well known.

 Shortly after meeting him, she controversially set up home with her publisher, becoming stepmother to his six children, and having six children of her own.
 Maxwell was separated from his first wife, due to her mental instability after the birth of their last child, and Braddon and Maxwell were not able to marry until after her death in 1874.